atsushieno/aap-core/docs/HACKING.md

 ## Fundamentals

 The diagram below illustrates how remote plugins are instantiated.
+(NOTE: this diagram is partly outdated, and it gives wrong impression that we depend on JUCE.
+We don't; it is an example use case that shows how we imported JUCE AudioPluginHost in AAP world.)

 ![Instantiating remote plugins](images/aap-components.drawio.svg)